Dale's Collected Quips

 - A great picture more often reveals the sanctity of the ordinary than the majesty of the big and the powerful.

-- Art is to humans as pearls are to oysters.
+- Art is to artists as pearls are to oysters.

 - I never met a man so wretched he couldn't serve as a perfectly good bad example.